typebytes/angular-checklist/content/performance/use-on-push-cd-strategy.md

 # Problem

 Change detection (CD) in Angular is performed from top to bottom.
 This means that everything is only checked once.
-This is a huge difference compared to AngularJS where change detection was performend in cycles until everything was considered stable.
+This is a huge difference compared to AngularJS where change detection was performed in cycles until everything was considered stable.

-However, it still means that everything is checked everytime CD is triggered, even things that we know for sure have not changed.
+However, it still means that everything is checked every time CD is triggered, even things that we know for sure have not changed.

 # Solution